joshmarinacci/meowlang/blog1/blog1.md

 var grammar = ohm.grammar(fs.readFileSync('src/blog_numbers/syntax1.ohm').toString());
 ```

-The `ohm.grammar` will read in the file and parse it into a
+The `ohm.grammar` call will read in the file and parse it into a
 grammar object.
 Now we can add semantics.
-Add this to your file:
+Add this to your Javascript file:

 ```
 var sem = grammar.createSemantics().addOperation('toJS', {